TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-constrained-allocation-paas.md

 # We detected a recent issue with your deployment attempt:

 <!--issueDescription-->
 We identified that your deployment failed for **<!--$csname-->Cloud Service<!--/$csname-->:** at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
-There are currently not enough cores of the VM Size Family you requested in the cluster hosting your Cloud Service.
-If the requested virtual machine size is supported in the region, then the cluster where your Cloud Service is hosted does not have available capacity to complete your request.
 <!--/issueDescription-->

-To self-mitigate, please deploy a new Cloud Service or change the VM Size for this Cloud Service.<br>

-To learn more about self-mitigatation, [follow these instructions](https://docs.microsoft.com/azure/cloud-services/cloud-services-allocation-failures#solutions)<br>
+This can happen due to one of the following reasons:<br>
+* The Virtual Machine size requested is not supported in the region<br>
+* The cluster where your Cloud Service is hosted does not have available capacity to complete your request.

 To learn more about sizes supported in each region, [review this document](https://azure.microsoft.com/regions/services)<br>

+If the size is available in the region, self-mitgate by either deploying a new Cloud Service or changing the VM size for this Cloud Service.<br>

+To learn more, [follow these instructions](https://docs.microsoft.com/azure/cloud-services/cloud-services-allocation-failures#solutions)<br>

 We apologize for any inconvenience this may have caused you.
 We are continuously working on improving the platform to ensure less frequent deployment failures specific to this issue.<br>